 I’ll be the first to admit it: I’m not great at commitment.
 I don’t make new resolutions every year, and I generally avoid activities of a repetitive nature for fear of being forced to commit to something I’ll either hate or possibly fail at.
 So I was shocked when I decided completing a two-week fitness challenge would be my next quarantine venture.
 Fourteen days isn’t very long, but two weeks of one particular activity—a particularly intense one—seemed like a stretch to me.
 Since the beginning of quarantine, I’d been dabbling in home workouts from Yoga with Adriene to (attempting) running.
 But with not many options for exercise outside my apartment, I needed a change, and Chloe Ting had just what I was looking for.

 One could say Ting is taking over YouTube.
-With almost 17 million followers, the Australia-based fitness star is dominating the wellness scene with her free challenges, each of which ranges in duration and targets various goals.
+With over 20 million followers, the Australia-based fitness star is dominating the wellness scene with her free challenges, each of which ranges in duration and targets various goals.
 Her community sticks together, posting before and after images using #chloetingchallenge.
 The hashtag went viral in late 2019 and made Ting a finalist for a Shorty Award for Health and Wellness.
 After watching tons of reviews, I opted for her 2 Weeks Shred Challenge.
 It’s one of her most difficult challenges, but I figured I’d plunge right into it.
 I had just completed a different four-week challenge and felt ready to test my strength.

 The 2 Weeks Shred Challenge consists of three to four videos, each around 10 to 15 minutes long.
 They're meant to be completed on a 14-day schedule (with a few rest days in between).
 Ting shines with her development of sequences: They don’t get too monotonous and they focus on specific areas like abs and legs.
 While the program simply reuses the same few videos in various orders, the time seems to go by more quickly since you’re not repeating the same sets.
 Through this, she resolves what has been one of my biggest complaints about working out: lack of range.
 I need variety, or I’ll get bored.
 And I figured if I’m going to try to commit to working out, it may as well be fun.